 What type of work do you do as a freelancer?

 Technically, I have a degree in business marketing though I’ve had a passion for the creative my whole life.
 Starting out in retail while in college cemented my love for fashion while giving me vast experience in merchandising, e-commerce styling, in-store visuals and commercialized business.

 Through internships, volunteering and eventually working in the fashion corporate world, I was able to become an event production professional.

-As a freelancer, I offer different services within the experience I have had over the past 13 years – including event production, personal and editorial styling, interior home design, visual merchandising and marketing/creative services.
+As a freelancer, I offer different services within the experience I have had over the past 15 years, including: event production, personal and editorial styling, interior home design, visual merchandising, social media strategy & web design and marketing/creative services.

 YES!
 Fill out the form below, include ‘guest post’ in the subject field and I will get back to you as soon as possible.